Updated July 5, 2023

 Introduction to System Models

-Models are necessary to better understand the project.
-They represent the information that software transform, the functions that enable this transformation, the features that users desire, and the system’s behaviour as the transformation is taking place.
-There are various system models like analysis model, system model, context model, behavioural model, data model and object model.
+Models are necessary to understand the project better.
+They represent the information that software transforms, the functions that enable this transformation, the features that users desire, and the system’s behavior as the transformation occurs.
+There are various system models like the analysis, system, context, behavioral, data, and object models.

 Various System Models

 The analysis model represents the user requirements by depicting the software in three domains: information, functional, and behavioral.
 This model is multidimensional.
 If any deficiency remains in the analysis model, then the errors will be found in the ultimate product to be built.
 The design modeling phase depends on the analysis model.
 The analysis model depicts the software’s data requirements, functions, and behavior to be built using diagrammatic form and text.

 It is mainly designed by a software engineer, system analyst, modeler, or project manager.
 This model describes the problem from the user’s end.
 The essence of the problem is described without considering how a solution will be implemented, and implementation details indicate how the essence will be implemented.

 The design Model provides various views of the system, just like the architectural plan for House.
 The construction of the design model utilizes different methods, such as data-driven, pattern-driven, or object-oriented methods.
 And all these methods use design principles for designing a model.
 The design must be traceable to the analysis model.
 User interfaces should consider the user first.
 Always consider the architecture of the system to be built.
 Focus on the design of data.
 Component-level design should exhibit functional independence.
 Both user and internal must be designed.
 Components should be loosely coupled.